Subscribe for real-time financial insights on Trade Target’s WhatsApp Channels

 - ₹100 is the cap price

-Once the IPO opens for subscription (generally for 3 to 4 working days), investors can apply for shares by selecting a price within the band.
+Once the IPO opens for subscription (generally for 3 to 4 working days), investors can apply for shares by selecting a price within the price band, this process is called book building.

-This process is called book building.
 The company and its lead managers collect and record all investor bids to determine the level of demand at each price point.

 At the end of the subscription window, the company and lead managers analyse the book to decide the final issue price, the price at which shares will be allotted.